monicathomas8/The-Explorers-Post/README.md

    With my growing understanding, I realize that naming the apps more intuitively would enhance the project’s readability and organization.
    - The `core` app, which currently handles the homepage, could be renamed to **home**, as it better represents its functionality.
    - The `stories` app could be renamed to **posts**, avoiding confusion with the concept of "user stories" and better reflecting its purpose of handling user-submitted posts.
-   - Additionally, the project name itself could replace `core`, ensuring that the app structure aligns more closely with best practices.
+   - Additionally, the project name itself could of been called `core`, ensuring that the app structure aligns more closely with best practices.

 2. **Future Features and Enhancements**:
-   While this version of the project fulfills the primary objectives, I have identified several features for future development:
+   While this version of the project fulfills the primary objectives, I have identified several features for future development (each item has a user story in the project board):
    - **Liking Stories**: Enabling users to like stories to show appreciation.
    - **Leaving Comments**: Allowing users to engage with stories by leaving comments.
    - **Adding Photos to Stories**: Users could upload images to accompany their stories.
    - **User Profiles**: Creating profiles for registered users to manage their submissions and preferences.
-   - **Searching Stories by Location**: Implementing a search feature to filter stories by destination.
+   - **Searching Stories by Location**: Implementing a search feature to filter stories by location.

 3. **Visual Enhancements**:
    To make the landing page more visually appealing, I would like to redesign it with a photo collage layout.
 Stacking photos in a creative, overlapping style would immediately capture users' attention and highlight the vibrant stories shared on the platform.